-Shareholder Litigation
+Shareholder Litigation Settlement

 The Company and certain of its officers, C. Taylor Pickett, Robert O. Stephenson, and Daniel J. Booth, were named as defendants in a purported securities class action lawsuit in the U.S. District Court for the Southern District of New York (the "Securities Class Action").
-Brought by lead plaintiff Royce Setzer and additional plaintiff Earl Holtzman, the Securities Class Action purported to assert claims for violations of Section 10(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Rule 10b-5 promulgated thereunder, as well as Section 20(a) of the Exchange Act, and sought monetary damages, interest, fees and expenses of attorneys and experts, and other relief.
-The Securities Class Action alleged that the defendants violated the Exchange Act by making materially false and/or misleading statements, and by failing to disclose material adverse facts about the Company's business, operations, and prospects, including the financial and operating results of one of the Company's operators, the ability of such operator to make timely rent payments, and the impairment of certain of the Company's leases and the uncollectibility of certain receivables.
-The plaintiffs and defendants executed a stipulation of settlement dated December 9, 2022 ("Settlement"), which provided for a dismissal and release of all claims against the defendants by a class of persons and/or entities who purchased or otherwise acquired Company securities from February 8, 2017 through October 31, 2017 without any admission of wrongdoing or liability on the part of the Company or the individual defendants.
-On April 25, 2023, following notice to class members and a hearing, the court entered judgment approving the Settlement, which became effective May 25, 2023.
-Upon the effective date of the Settlement, the Settlement payment of \$30.75 million was permitted to be transmitted from an escrow account funded by the Company's directors and officers insurers to a settlement fund to be distributed to class members by a third party administrator.
-In the second quarter of 2023, after the Company fulfilled all of its obligations pursuant to the court-approved Settlement, the Company reversed the previously recorded \$31 million legal reserve, which is included within accrued expenses and other liabilities on the Consolidated Balance Sheets, and the related \$31 million receivable related to the insurance reimbursement, which was included within other assets on the Consolidated Balance Sheets.
+The parties executed a stipulation of settlement dated December 9, 2022 ("Settlement"), which provided for a dismissal and release of all claims against the defendants without any admission of wrongdoing or liability on the part of the Company or the individual defendants.
+The Settlement became effective May 25, 2023, and the Settlement payment of \$30.75 million was distributed to class members.
+In the second quarter of 2023, after the Company fulfilled all of its obligations pursuant to the court-approved Settlement, the Company reversed the previously recorded \$31 million legal reserve, which was included within accrued expenses and other liabilities on the Consolidated Balance Sheets, and the related \$31 million receivable related to the insurance reimbursement, which was included within other assets on the Consolidated Balance Sheets.